zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Mike says that the time signature tells you how man y beats are in each measure and what kind of note gets one beat.
 “This little n umber above there gives you the tempo.”
 The “tempo” (tempo) is sort of like the  speed of the song.
 It's how many beats per minute are in the piece of music.
 So mething that has a very fast tempo goes very quickly.
 What we call a “fast song”  goes by quickly, what we call a “slow song” goes or seems to go more slowly.

 Grace says “Hmm, that's kind of complicated.
-Why ar e all these notes stacked on top of each other?”
+Why are all these notes stacked on top of each other?”
 “To stack” (stack) means to put  one thing on top of another.
 Grace wants to know why the musical notes on the st aff are stacked one on top of the other.
 Mike says, “That's to indicate a chor d.”
 A “chord” (chord) is a group of two or more notes that are played at the same ti me.
 If you are singing, you can't sing a chord by yourself, technically.
 There would have to be other people singing with you.
 Some musical instruments such as a piano can play a chord because you can play more than one note at a time.

 Mike says, “See?
 Musical notation is very simple.”
 “Musical notation” is just another word for written music, the way that we typ ically write music down on a piece of paper.
 Grace says, “I don't think I got al l that,” meaning I don't think I understood everything you just explained to me.